GBrachetta/boilerplate-django/README.md

     `python manage.py rename your-app-name`

-5. Delete the app `main` used to rename the boilerplate, and remove it from the installed apps.
+5. Delete the folder `main`, which contains the now obsolete script used to rename the project.

 6. Create the relevant environment variables in the `.env` file provided.